Diya-Patelll/Digital-Scrapbook/README.md

 # Digital Scrapbook

 <h2>Overview</h2>
-A digital scrapbooking tool built for IOS, that allows users to create artistic collages using their own photos.
+A digital scrapbooking tool built for IOS app that allows users to create artistic collages using their own photos from their phone.

-- Note for Users: This app is currently in development and is not yet available on the App Store.
+- Note: This app is currently in development and is not yet available on the App Store.

-<h2>How to use as a Developer</h2>
+<h2>Setup Instructions</h2>
 <h4>To use Digital Scrapbook on your device, you must have access to a Mac with Xcode installed </h4>

 1. Clone/Download this repository